A Normality Conjecture on Rational Base Number Systems: Links between conjectures

-\begin{proof} Let $p>q$ be two coprime integers.
-It is a consequence of \cite{AFS08} that the existence of a real number admitting at least three expansions is equivalent to the existence of a word $w$ that is simultaneously a minimal and a maximal word.
+\begin{proof} Let $p>q$ be coprime integers.
+It is a consequence of \cite[Section 5]{AFS08} that the existence of a real number admitting at least three expansions is equivalent to the existence of a word $w$ that is simultaneously a minimal and a maximal word.
 Since minimal words are written over the alphabet $\{0,\dots,q-1\}$ and maximal words are written over the alphabet $\{p-q,\dots,p-1\}$, a single occurrence of the letter $0$ in a minimal word in base $p/q$ is sufficient to prevent it from being a maximal word.
 Our normality conjecture, if true, obviously implies that the letter $0$ occurs in every minimal word.
-Therefore, no word can be simultaneously minimal and maximal, and the proof is complete. \end{proof}
+Therefore, no word can be simultaneously minimal and maximal. \end{proof}

 \begin{remark} Akiyama's conjecture, in the case $p\geq2q-1$, can easily be proven as follows.
 When $p>2q-1$, the two alphabets do not intersect, and therefore, no word can be simultaneously minimal and maximal, implying no triple expansion exists.
 When $p=2q-1$, the intersection of the two alphabets is the singleton $\{q-1\}=\{p-q\}$.
 Thus, a word that is simultaneously minimal and maximal must be written with one letter only and must be aperiodic (we recall from the Introduction that all minimal and maximal words are non-eventually periodic when $q\neq 1$).
-This leads to a contradiction. \end{remark}
+This is impossible. \end{remark}

 \paragraph{A conjecture by Dubickas and Mossinghoff.} In \cite[Section~1]{DM09}, the authors write the following question, whose positive answer they estimate as likely.